contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-symfony.md

 {: .img}
 ![](https://images.contentful.com/256tjdsmm689/4jmWz0SO80iecEIs4Ue2ao/6e8dafc679399db746951aeef77b3a70/symfony-debug-toolbar.png)

-Clicking on that section will open the Contentful panel in the Web Profiler.
+Clicking on that section will open the Contentful panel in the web profiler.

 {: .img}
 ![](https://images.contentful.com/256tjdsmm689/3OcfVreme4Uc4guuMCquGC/705f2a7f68dd7c8f95f06ae845a59603/symfony-web-profiler.png?w=800)

 This view shows you a all requests that were made against one of Contentful's API including how long they took.
-Clicking on the the "Details" in the last column gives you an overview of the Request and Response and Exceptions thrown by the Contentful SDK.
+Clicking on the the "Details" in the last column gives you an overview of the request and response and exceptions thrown by the Contentful SDK.

 {: .img}